giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ### Giant Swarm API

-User Access is provided to you over Giant Swarm API.
+User access is provided to you over the Giant Swarm API.
 Access to API itself is usually whitelisted to certain range of IP addresses but it can be a also configured to work over VPN.
 Later case follows the security principles of the general VPN connection schema shown above under [admin access](#admin-access).